marcelagiuliana/marcelagiuliana/README.md

 ## About me 🌼

-My name is Marcela Quintero and I'm a bachelor student at Pontifiof Computer Science at Pontifical Catholic University of Peru, majoring in Economics.
+Hi there! 👋 My name is Marcela Quintero and I'm a bachelor student at Pontifical Catholic University of Peru, majoring in Economics.
 I am completely passionate about financial and risk analisis, business inteligence, project evaluation and data analysis.

 ## Communities :dancers:
 - Contributer at [Student Code-in](https://scodein.tech/) ( An Open Source organization.)